If You Have More Than $1,000 in Your Checking Account, Make These 7 Moves

 To apply, you’ll just need to set up a Checking Account through Chime® and make a one-time qualifying payroll direct deposit of at least $200.
 Then move the money into your Credit Builder secured account — your deposit becomes your credit limit.2

 Chime is a financial technology company, not a bank.
-They won’t ask you to pay annual fees, maintenance fees or interest charges3 — and you can avoid out-of-network ATM fees by using MoneyPass, Allpoint, or Visa Plus Alliance ATMs.
+They won’t ask you to pay annual fees, maintenance fees or interest charges — and you can avoid out-of-network ATM fees by using MoneyPass, Allpoint, or Visa Plus Alliance ATMs.3

 Chime reports your payments to the major credit bureaus.
-If you use your card responsibility and make on-time payments every month, your score will reflect that progress.
-And the Chime app will let you follow along and track your progress.
+If you use your card responsibly and make on-time payments every month, your score will reflect that progress.1 And the Chime app will let you follow along and track your progress.

 Get started here to see how many points you could add to your credit score when you pay on-time and avoid late payments.

 6. Spend $1 to Own a Piece of Amazon, Google or Other Companies